sunny/deezer-scrobbler-userscript/README.markdown

 --------

 - a Last.fm account
-- a browser with GreaseMonkey (Google Chrome, Mozilla Firefox with the [GreaseMonkey][installff] extension, etc.)
+- a browser with GreaseMonkey (Google Chrome, Mozilla Firefox with the [GreaseMonkey][] extension, etc.)

 Install
 -------